CodeYourFuture/curriculum/content/js1/blocks/playing-computer/index.md

 ### 🖼️ Global frame

-As the program runs, we need to keep track of two things: memory and the line that is being currently executed.
+As the program runs, we keep track of two things: memory and the line that is being currently executed.
 We keep track of this information using a {{<tooltip title="frame">}} we can think of a frame as a environment where we execute some code.{{</tooltip>}}

 Frames are the environment where code is executed.